 R Vs Python:

-Tensorflow, Google’s platform for machine learning and artificial intelligence, which was released in 2016, is becoming a standard in developing and deploying machine learning and AI application with support of Goole cloud.
-Tensorflow is clearly gaining grounds to become the leader in machine learning platform.
-Tensorflow being developed on Python, also Python as a specialized package called Keras for Tensorflow, giving a significant boost to Python for Data Science.
+Tensorflow, Google’s platform for machine learning and artificial intelligence, which was released in 2016, is becoming a standard in developing and deploying machine learning and AI application with the support of Google cloud.
+Tensorflow is clearly gaining grounds to become the leader in the machine learning platforms.
+Tensorflow is being developed on Python, also Python as a specialized package called Keras for Tensorflow, giving a significant boost to Python for Data Science.

 Python, along with its packages Numpy, Pandas, Scipy, Scikit-Learn and recent Keras and active community continuously contributing to frameworks for Machine learning and Data mining.
 Also, it is perceived that the Python learning curve is easy compared to R.

 To conclude, definitely R remains a favourite for complex statistical models because of its extensive visualization capabilities and active community, and is ranked in first place in the year 2016.
 On the other hand, in the year 2017 Python had seen a steep rise over R and with Google’s Tensorflow and gaining Python Data Science community, Python is emerging as a strong leader in space of Data Science programming.
 Though there are opportunities exclusively for R-language in the job market, the future looks bright for Data Science professionals with Python as a programming platform.